 The Enhanced TCI States Activation/Deactivation for UE-specific PDSCH MAC CE is identified by a MAC PDU subheader with eLCID as specified in Table 6.2.1-1b.
 It has a variable size consisting of following fields:

 - Serving Cell ID: This field indicates the identity of the Serving Cell for which the MAC CE applies.
-The length of the field is 5 bits;
+The length of the field is 5 bits.
+If the indicated Serving Cell is configured as part of a simultaneousTCI-UpdateList1 or simultaneousTCI-UpdateList2 as specified in TS 38.331 [5], this MAC CE applies to all the Serving Cells configured in the set simultaneousTCI-UpdateList1 or simultaneousTCI-UpdateList2, respectively;

 - BWP ID: This field indicates a DL BWP for which the MAC CE applies as the codepoint of the DCI bandwidth part indicator field as specified in TS 38.212 [9].
 The length of the BWP ID field is 2 bits;